Wednesday 3rd Feb 2016

 The only well-known ‘background actors’ are the ones who made epic mistakes while the cameras were rolling: the Stormtrooper who hit his head on a door frame in A New Hope.
 The kid who covered his ears before the gunshot in North by Northwest.
 The guy who swept his broom inches above the ground in Quantum of Solace.
 And the brave fool who threw a beer can at John Malkovich’s head in Being John Malkovich.

 Fictional extras aren’t much better: Ricky Gervais as a barely-likable failure in his show Extras.
-There’s a recurring French and Saunders sketch where two extras ruin every scene they’re in; and in the opening scene of The Party Peter Sellers's character blows up an entire set.
+There’s a recurring French and Saunders sketch where two extras ruin every scene they’re in; and in the opening scene of The Party the character played by Peter Sellers character blows up an entire set.

 An extra’s job is to blend into the background of the action and that makes it very easy to underestimate them.
 But that’s not what I saw on the set of Fantastic Beasts and Where to Find Them.